Information about Nicorandil

 - Nicorandil may cause headaches.
 Drink plenty of water and take a suitable painkiller.
 Inform your doctor if it does not go away.

 - Nicorandil may cause dizziness or sleepiness.
-Do not drive or do anything requiring concentration until you know how it affects you.
+Do not drive or do anything which requires concentration until you know how it affects you.

 - Do not consume alcohol while taking Nicorandil as that may cause increased dizziness.

-- Inform your doctor if you notice any sign of ulceration such as bleeding from the back passage, blood in vomit or black stools.
+- Inform your doctor if you notice any bleeding from the anal passage, blood in vomit or black stools.